-If you wanted to match the power output of the .44 lead with the 7/16" steel balls, your maximum range is less than 20 meters.
+If you wanted to match the power output of the .44 lead with the 7/16" steel balls, your maximum range is about 20 meters.

 The 7/16" marbles never would match even the steel balls and would have to start at close to 300 fps to even be minimally deadly at 10 meters.

 And at 20 meters it would be a fluke shot if they did any real damage on a rabbit or squirrel sized animal.

 Question: Which is more accurate, tubes or flatbands?

 Answer: Neither tubes or flat bands are inherently more accurate than the other.
 There are positives and negatives with either one.

 Good flat bands are easier to pull and shoot faster than tubes when using the same weight of elastic and using the same

 elongation ratios... this is usually attributed to the air inside the tubes, and because bands are easier to taper making them a lot more customizable as well.... it's generally easier to hold an equally